Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_strings.md

     ```

 ### Remove Whitespace
-Whitespace is the space before and/or after the actual text, and very often you want to remove this space.The **strip( )** method removes any whitespace from the beginning or the end.
+Whitespace refers to the space before and/or after the actual text, and very often, you may want to remove this space.
+The **strip()** method removes any leading and trailing whitespace by default.

+If needed, you can also specify which characters to remove by passing them as an argument to **strip()**.

 **Code Example**
 === "Jac"